rokj/watcher/README.md

 `python3 watcher.py`

 Script will track changes and will send email (if set) and write to logfile `watcher.log` if some file from files-to-watch.cfg has changed.

+Check watcher.log for changes.

+## requirements

+You need to have https://linux.die.net/man/1/mailx installed on the system for script to send email when file changed.